 To fight hunger across the world, FAO relies on a strong supply chain consisting of international network of reliable and reputable Vendors.
 Annually, FAO procures more than USD 150 million of goods, works and services from Vendors globally.
 Within any given project, there can be multiple business opportunities for interested and able Vendors.

 FAO acquires goods, works and services on the basis of a formal contract award procedure generally following a competitive procurement process.
-Participation to the solicitation process is based on invitation to registered, pre-selected Vendors.
+Participation in the solicitation process is based on invitation to registered, pre-selected Vendors.

 To do business with FAO, a Vendor must be registered using the UN Global Marketplace (UNGM), Vendor registration portal.
 Details of the Vendor registration process can be found by on the Vendor Registration page.

 Submitting a completed application through the UNGM does not mean that a vendor will automatically be invited to tender.
 Invitation will depend on a company's experience, its ability to perform, financial soundness as well as the relevance of the goods, works or services offered.

-All suppliers working with FAO must accept and abide by the FAO Revised General Terms and Conditions for Goods (soon to be available in French and Spanish) or the FAO Revised General Terms and Conditions for Services (soon to be available in French and Spanish).
-In doing so, the firm also agrees to abide by the UN Supplier Code of Conduct, and that the firm and all sub-contractors will provide reasonable access to the premises to conduct on-site evaluations and inspections as required.
-As of 1 January 2014, FAO has also introduced a Vendor Sanctions policy to which all suppliers are subject.
-Any bidders, vendors or implementing partners, as well as their agents that, following an investigation, are determined to have been involved with Sanctionable Actions by the FAO Sanctions Committee, will be sanctioned by FAO.
+All suppliers working with FAO must accept and abide by the FAO General Terms and Conditions for Goods or the FAO General Terms and Conditions for Services, and suppliers must agree to abide by the UN Supplier Code of Conduct.
+Suppliers and all subcontractors must also provide reasonable access to their premises to conduct on-site evaluations and inspections as required.
+As of 1 January 2014, FAO has also introduced a Vendor Sanctions Policy.
+Any bidders, vendors, service providers or implementing partners, as well as their agents that, following an investigation, are determined to have been involved with Sanctionable Actions by the FAO Vendor Sanctions Committee, will be sanctioned by FAO.
 For more information, see Vendor Sanctions.

 Depending on the value of the procurement action, methods of solicitation may include: